 - Dishonesty

-- > Fraud
+- Fraud

 - Deceit

-- > Theft
+- Theft

-- > Misrepresentation
+- Misrepresentation

-- ➤ Deliberate violence
+- Deliberate violence

-- ➤ Base, vile, or depraved acts that are intended to arouse or gratify the sexual desire of the actor
+- Base, vile, or depraved acts that are intended to arouse or gratify the sexual desire of the actor

-- ➤ Crimes involving any felony possession or conspiracy to possess, or any misdemeanor or felony transfer, sale, distribution, or conspiracy to transfer, sell, or distribute any controlled substance

-- Felonies involving driving while intoxicated (DWI)

-- Acts constituting abuse or neglect under the SBEC format
+- Crimes involving any felony possession or conspiracy to possess, or any misdemeanor or felony transfer, sale, distribution, or conspiracy to transfer, sell, or distribute any controlled substance - Felonies involving driving while intoxicated (DWI) - Acts constituting abuse or neglect under the SBEC rules

-If an educator is arrested or criminally charged, the superintendent is also required to report the educators' criminal history to the Division of Investigations at TEA.
+If an educator is arrested or criminally charged, the superintendent is also required to report the educator's criminal history to the Division of Investigations at TEA.

-Alcohol and Drug Abuse Prevention
+Alcohol and Drug-Abuse Prevention

-Dickinson ISD is committed to maintaining an alcohol and drug-free environment and will not tolerate the use of alcohol and illegal drugs in the workplace and at school-related or school-sanctioned activities on or off school property.
+Dickinson ISD is committed to maintaining an alcohol- and drug-free environment and will not tolerate the use of alcohol and illegal drugs in the workplace and at school-related or school-sanctioned activities on or off school property.
 Employees who use or are under the influence of alcohol or illegal drugs as defined by the Texas Controlled Substances Act during working hours may be dismissed.
-The district's policy on drug abuse and drug-free schools may be found by accessing the policies as follows:
+The district's policy regarding employee drug use follows:

 The complete Board Policy Manual may be found at the Dickinson ISD website at www.dickinsonisd.org (Click on "Board of Trustees", "Board Policy".
 From the list of policies, choose "Section D - Personnel".
-From the specific list of policies choose DH(Local) - Employee Standards of Conduct
+From the specific list of policies choose DH (Local) - Employee Standards of Conduct